jh282/cloud-deployment-and-hosting/README.md

 ## Solution

 This creates an AWS with EC2 backed ECS Cluster in a VPC spread across 3 availability zones in a single region.
 It pulls an image from ECR (which I stored my website build in) and serves on HTTP.
-Users currently access this site by hitting the public DNS of the ALB, which routes the traffic to ECS using dynamic port mapping.
+Access to the site is possible by hitting the public DNS of the ALB, which routes the traffic to ECS using dynamic port mapping.

 Metrics are exported from the ECS Service to cloudwatch, from which alarms can trigger autoscaling of the container capacity.